madetech/blog/posts/vim_considered_harmful.md

 I've been using Vim for around 7 years, and I still use it now.

-It's true, Vim can be harmful in certain situations.
+It's true, whether you like it or not,  Vim can be harmful in certain situations.

 There is no denying that Vim is a power tool, and as with any power tool, it commands respect.